Go Back Email Link

 • Remove three tablespoons of the honey mustard mixture and put it aside for glazing the scones.

 • Pour the kirīmi (cream) and miraka (milk) in to the remaining honey mustard mixture.
-Whakaranuhia - mix to combine and prepare your dry ingredients.

 • To a large bowl, add the puehu parāoa whakatipu (self-raising flour), pēkana paura (baking powder) and tīhi kua waruwarutia (grated cheese).

 • Finely chop the puna riki (spring onions) and add them to the flour mix.
-Whakaranuhia - mix to combine, use a knife or your hands.

 • Gently stir it until just combined.
 Remember - do not over mix.

-• Pat the dough in a square and cut into 12 pieces.
+Cut the dough into 12 equal pieces.

-• Cut the brie in to 12 equal pieces.
-Take each piece of pokenga takakau (scone dough) and press a piece of brie in the centre.
+• Take each piece of pokenga takakau (scone dough) and press a piece of brie in to the centre.
 Gently fold the dough over to encase it, pressing the seams firmly.
-Flip it over and shape in to a circle with your hands.

 • Repeat this process until each takakau (scone) is filled.
-Each scone should be around 3 cm high.

 • Brush each of the scones with the reserved honey mustard glaze.